 Aquaculture and mariculture (cultivation of marine organisms) activities include impacts similar to both inwater construction and to activities that affect water quality.
 Modifications to aquaculture/mariculture projects as a result of this designation are difficult to determine without project-specific information that includes location, operation details, and size.
 It is expected that smaller projects that are similar to existing operations in low-use areas for MHI IFKWs using existing best management practices to protect water quality and marine resources will not require additional modifications.
 However, newer technologies or aquaculture/mariculture methods may require monitoring efforts if the potential exists for different or new effects to water quality, prey, or sound.
-Similar to large-scale in-water construction projects, selecting the correct location for aquaculture/mariculture structures may avoid effects to island-associated habitat for MHI IFKWs and ensure that MHI IFKW high-use areas continue to support the conservation of MHI IFKWs.
+Similar to large-scale in-water construction projects, selecting the correct location for aquaculture/mariculture structures may avoid effects to island-associated habitat for MHI IFKWs.

-On May 26, 2016, National Oceanic and Atmospheric Administration (NOAA) Fisheries published a Marine Aquaculture Strategic Plan that will guide efforts within NOAA Fisheries to support development of sustainable marine aquaculture from 2016 to 2020.55
+On May 26, 2016, National Oceanic and Atmospheric Administration (NOAA) Fisheries published a Marine Aquaculture Strategic Plan that will guide efforts within NOAA Fisheries to support development of sustainable marine aquaculture from 2016 to 2020.65